 A blank leaf at the beginning or end, but esp. at the beginning, of a book.

-To write on the flyleaves of a book that inspires you is to crystallise a moment of creative overthrow: the sudden seizure of what blank space is available to you right then to document the lightning bolt that has just struck you.
+To write on the flyleaves of a book that inspires you is to crystallise a moment of creative overthrow: the sudden seizure of what blank space is available to you right then to document a thought.
 It is a sign of reckless creative abandon: the spirit of the kind of all-at-once excitement and possibility that I hoped to summon and to capture when I started this blog.
 It was intended as an antidote to my critical work – first at the University of York, and later at the University of Oxford.
-Too often over my academic career had I second-guessed myself, hesitated at the crucial moment to put pen to paper, choosing instead to abandon my writing like a shameful secret.
+Too often over my academic career I’d second-guessed myself, hesitated at the crucial moment to put pen to paper, choosing instead to abandon my writing like a shameful secret.

 My name is Amy Hughes; welcome the marginalia of my day-to-day existence.